 Where to Stay

 Located in the prestigious St. Lawrence Gap, one of the most spirited districts on the island, Sandals Royal Barbados is the refined adults-only resort that offers a brand of luxury that few spots can match.
 All 272 suites were designed with romance in mind, ranging from one-bedroom swim-up rooms with a view to private villas on the beachfront.
 Cool shades of white, grey and ocean blue nicely complement the maritime artworks and full-height windows, whereas king-size beds, lounge areas and bathtubs for two ensure top-notch comfort.
-24/7 personalized butler service is included in the top-level suites and take pampering to the next level.
+24/7 personalized butler service is included in the top-level suites and takes pampering to the next level.

 Around the resort, guests can get the royal treatment at the spectacular 15,000 square-foot spa, indulge at one of six restaurants, or relax by one of the astounding 34 pools, highlighted by a rooftop pool with panoramic views and a glass-fronted infinity pool that overlooks the ocean.
 The resort is stretched along the pristine shores of Maxwell Beach, a stunning coastline of white-washed sands and crystalline waters, whereas tropical gardens and hidden grotto pools fill in the gaps.